4513/taxonomy/README.md

-# taxonomy
+# Taxonomy

-An economic taxonomy is a system of classification of economic activity, including products, companies and industries.
-Some economists believe that the study of economic policy demands the use of a taxonomic/classificatory approach.
+Anything related to taxonomy or classification of economical entities.

+Includes an abstraction for Product Classification.
+Each implementation of the classification is a separated library.

+Consider to implement `\MiBo\Taxonomy\Contracts\SubjectToProductTaxonomy` Interface to every object that can be classified by a Product Taxonomy.